22nd Motor Rifle Division NKVD

 The 22nd Motor Rifle Division of the Internal Troops of the NKVD was a NKVD military unit in World War II.

 History

 The division was formed on June 23, 1941, in Riga, in accordance with the mobilization plan, based on the 5th Motorized Rifle Regiment operational troops of the NKVD had 3904 personnel man.
-However, according to the plan, the division was to comprise the 1st, 3rd and 5th infantry regiment of the NKVD, but the 1st Regiment stationed in Kaunas, was embroiled in fighting and could not connect with the main forces of the division.
+However, according to the plan, the division was to comprise the 1st, 3rd and 5th NKVD Infantry Regiment, but the 1st Regiment stationed in Kaunas, was embroiled in fighting and could not connect with the main forces of the division.
 3rd Regiment stationed in Tallinn and was also unable to join the division.